-The annual inventory by the 450 MHz Alliance gathers information from all operators and suppliers who wish to contribute to the organization.
+The annual inventory by the 450 MHz Alliance gathers information from all operators and suppliers who wish to contribute to the organization and this report.
 This year, more than fifty companies have contributed with their input.
 The categories used to structure this report are listed below:

 - Handheld mobiles

 - Routers and MiFi's

 - Utility meters (Electricity, gas, water, others)

 - Modules

 - Chipsets

 - eNB/NR

-- eNB antennas
+- eNB/NR antennas

 - Device antennas

 - Other (including wearables, cameras, dongles, etc.)